Breast Reduction Surgery

 What are the potential risks with breast reduction surgery?

 The main risk specific to this surgery is the loss of nipple sensation or overall changes in breast sensation.
 This is because the nerves can be impacted by the relatively extensive changes in the breasts.
 Also, the ability to breastfeed can be impacted by this surgery.
 Dr. Lombardo works to avoid these issues, but they are possible.

 Really, when considering the risks involved with breast reduction surgery, there is more risk to your health in not addressing your heavy, sagging breasts.
 Problems such as back and neck pain, nerve compression, posture issues, and the like will only worsen as you get older.
 Improving these issues by having this surgery will correct those.
 Plus, we’ve found this surgery gives patients a new impetus to engage in more exercise and outdoor activities because they don’t have to cart around their heavy breasts and they no longer worry about undue attention.
 That’s good for your overall health moving forward.

 Reduction Mammoplasty Cost

 The cost of breast reduction surgery varies from person to person and based on the type of procedures necessary to give you the results you desire.
-If the procedure is medically necessary, your insurance may cover all or a portion of these costs.
 Dr. Lombardo offers a free in-office consultation and price quote after assessing your individual needs and goals.
 To schedule your free breast reduction consultation, call: (760) 610-8990.
 We also offer CareCredit financing.